Submarine Cable Frequently Asked Questions

 How many cables are there?

-As of early 2024, we track 574 active and planned submarine cables.
+As of June 2024, we track more than 600 active and planned submarine cables.

 The total number of active cables is constantly changing as new cables enter service and older cables are decommissioned.